torontosoftware/closetr/README.md

 intention behind design, and would like to apply that to Closetr as we develop it.

+### Technology Stack

+As mentioned before, we started this project for the primary purpose of learning.
+Thus, we're using a technology stack that we have limited experience in, but are also relevant in the industry, to make sure that we're building with the best that is out there.
+Currently we are building with MEAN Stack.

+The front-end of Closetr is built on Angular (7), which is one of the leading web frameworks.
+We chose Angular because of its prominence in the web development community, and because our front-end developer has prior experience with AngularJS.

+The back-end is currently being build with Node and Express, because it works naturally with Angular.
+Lastly, our database will be managed with MongoDB, because our database needs are leaning towards NoSQL.

 ### Our Progress

 Our team thought of this idea around October 2018.
 We spent our first month and